All Episodes

 I mean, did you think about that or were you just like half drunk and looking for opportunities to have sex?

-Yeah, just half drunk looking for opportunities.
+Yeah, just have drunk looking for opportunities.

 I don't, you know, nobody ever really modeled it for me.

-You know, it was get to college.
+You know, it was good to college.

-But your parents did decide, right?
+What your parents did to someone, right?

 I mean, they were monogamous and stayed together.